Train with us.

 Rachel Hoover

 Rachel started kickboxing in 2017, trying out different martial arts, but Muay Thai was always the one that clicked.
 In 2022, she found her way to The Old Guard and got hooked right away.
 After a consistent few months of intentional training, she realized she had the grit and determination to compete, so she set her sights on fighting.
-With the support of the Old Guard community and Coaches, she made it happen - stepping into three sanctioned amateur fights as well as competing in the 2024 TBA Classic - Muay Thai Expo & World Championships.
+With the support of the Old Guard community and Coaches, she stepped up to compete at the amateur level.
+Rachel holds the 2025 USMTO Spring Tournament Championship Belt in her division.

 Rachel's coaching style is all about pushing people to their limits, while keeping it fun.
 She wants you to leave class sweaty, exhausted, but with a big smile on your face, feeling proud of what you’ve accomplished.